 I serve as the athletic director and a member of the school leadership team at Calvary Christian Academy (CCA) in Fort Lauderdale, Florida.
 (CCA serves the families of over 1,800 children from infancy through high school.)
 The forecasts over the weekend prompted a leadership team meeting on Monday afternoon, the week before Irma hit.
 Early on, Hurricane Irma was projected to scrape the east coast and make a direct hit on our community.

 The decision as to when to cancel school in the face of such an event can be complicated.
 As an institution that serves students, faculty, and staff, we desire to provide childcare for families as they prepare their homes and businesses while also providing enough time for employees to protect their property.
-With conditions expected to deteriorate mid-day on the following Saturday, CCA elected to close on Thursday and Friday.

 Keith Huisman serves as the athletic director and a member of the school leadership team at Calvary Christian Academy in Fort Lauderdale, Florida.